 Depressed?
 Please Make Yourself A Priority

-Plenty of moms deal with depression, and I’m one of them.
+Plenty of moms deal with being depressed, and I’m one of them.
 I had postpartum Depression after the birth of my son and as I was battling cancer that was diagnosed with while pregnant with him.
 I battled depression again as I helped my daughter battle horrific bullying that led to a suicide attempt, and then her own mental illness.
 A few years later, I struggled again after the death of my step-mom.
 I had to fight my way back from depression and to do that, I had to make myself a priority.
 Just like they say on an airplane, you have to put your own oxygen mask on first.
 Before I take care of my family, I had to take care of myself, first.
 They knew I was struggling, but even more importantly they saw that I was working hard at helping myself.
 I showed them that depression, like any metal illness was just an illness that needed to be treated, and I started taking care of myself.

 • I was honest about what I needed.
 I reached out for help and told others I was not okay, and I needed help and support.